Planes of satellites around Milky Way/M31-mass galaxies in the FIRE simulations and comparisons with the Local Group: Summary and Discussion

 \subsection{Discussion}

-While only 1-2 percent of snapshots for all 14 hosts during \zzerotwo contain planes at least as thin as the MW's, we do not interpret this as a tension with $\lcdm$ cosmology.
+Though only $1-2$ per cent of snapshots for all 14 hosts during $\zzerotwo$ contain satellite planes at least as thin as the MW's, we do not interpret this as a strong tension with $\lcdm$ cosmology.
 Instead, we identify the mere presence of MW-like planes in the simulations as evidence that cosmological simulation indeed can form thin planes of satellites, as long as they have adequate mass and spatial resolution.
-We find that planes are much more common in the presence of LMC analogues, as suggested by \citealt{Li2008,DOnghia2008}, which provides evidence that future work should prioritize comparing the MW against simulations with an LMC analog.
+We find that planes are much more common in the presence of LMC analogues, as suggested by \citet{Li2008} and \citet{DOnghia2008}, which provides evidence that future work should prioritize comparing the MW against simulations with an LMC analogue.
 Considering the entire M31 satellite population, M31-like satellite planes are common in our simulations, and combined with the fact that our simulations are only marginally more planar than a statistically isotropic distribution of satellites, this may indicate that M31's satellites as a whole are not significantly planar.
-The lack of strong correlations between planarity and other properties of the host-satellite systems leaves us with few physical explanations for the MW's highly coherent satellite plane.
 Our most promising result points to the presence of the LMC near first pericenter as a likely primary driver of planarity.
+The lack of strong correlations between planarity and other properties of the host-satellite systems leaves us with few other physical explanations for the MW's highly coherent satellite plane.
 If our simulations are representative of the MW, then the observed MW plane is likely to be a temporary effect that will wash out in subsequent orbits of the LMC \citep{Deason2015}.

+\citet{Pawlowski2020} report similar percentages ($\sim2-3$ per cent) of hosts with MW-like planes in the IllustrisTNG simulations, but contrary to our own conclusion, they claim that this does in fact constitute a challenge to $\lcdm$.
+Comparing the percentages in \citet{Pawlowski2020} to those that we obtain in this study is a readily understandable synthesis of the two studies, but we now highlight a few key differences in the underlying data sets (both observed and simulated) and analysis that warrant a more nuanced comparison of our work with that of \citet{Pawlowski2020}.
+Our observational sample includes three additional MW satellites (Crater II, Antlia II, and Canes Venatici I) that meet our nominal stellar mass criteria ($\mstarlowlim$). \citet{Pawlowski2020} may have excluded these satellites because they are borderline cases of `classical' dwarfs given their diffuse morphology and/or stellar masses, or perhaps because some were discovered only recently and thus not ideal for the historical comparison in that work.